kudlai/survey-deployment/README.md

 Application listens on port 8000 as http server, it exposed by container to the internal network.

 ## nginx container
-Uses default nginx image, with virtual host configuration file mounted to conf.d.
+Uses official [nginx](https://hub.docker.com/_/nginx/) image, with virtual host configuration file mounted to conf.d.

 Container binds to the hosts 80 port, and proxies all requests to application container.